Melba Toast – A Great Baby Finger Food

 Melba Toast – that delightfully light and crispy toast that is often served with soup – makes a really good finger food for babies, too!

 Ideal for dipping into foods like purees and sauces, Melba Toast is best suited to older babies who have already been introduced to finger foods.
-Our little ones were enjoying Melba Toasts with various pureed veggie dips from around 8 months of age – thanks to the light and somewhat brittle texture, they found the toast very easy to gum!
+Our little ones were enjoying Melba Toasts with various pureed veggie dips from around 8 months of age – thanks to the light and delicate texture, they found the toast very easy to gum!

 Today we’re going to tell you how to make Melba Toast at home – it really is VERY easy to do and homemade Melba Toast is (surprise, surprise) cheaper than the store-bought alternative!